Mintbase/Grants-Program/applications/nano-store.md

 | 4. | NEAR chain integration | Modules X, Y & Z of our custom chain will interact in such a way...
 (Please describe the deliverable here as detailed as possible) |

-### Milestone 2 Example — Read Wallet, AR Experience & 3D printing API
+### Milestone 2 — Read Wallet, AR Experience & 3D printing API

 - **Estimated duration:** 1 month
 - **FTE:**  2